SEMO-GABD/SEMO-GABD.github.io/README.md

 ## Textbook

-This course will rely heavily on [R for Data Science](http://r4ds.had.co.nz) by [Hadley Wickham](https://twitter.com/hadleywickham) and [Garrett Grolemund](https://twitter.com/statgarrett).
+This course will rely heavily on [R for Data Science](http://r4ds.had.co.nz) by [Hadley Wickham](https://twitter.com/hadleywickham) and [Garrett Grolemund](https://twitter.com/statgarrett) (hereafter, R4ds).
 The text is freely available online.
-The book will serve as a tutorial for some readings and a source of assignment questions.
+R4ds will serve as a tutorial for some readings and a source of assignment questions.
+Other open-source resources will be used as needed.

-## Reading Notes and Assignments
+## Assignments and Notes

-Read the notes, and then complete the assignments.
+Assignments will consist of readings from notes provided by the instructor, readings and questions to answer from R4ds, and exercise sets for you to develop and practice your R scripting skills.
+In some cases, notes and assignments will be provided separately.
+In other cases, they will be provided together.

 You will have three assignments per week.
 Assignments are due two days after they are assigned (e.g., assignments given on Monday are due on Wednesday) by 23:59.

+I will *probably* release each's week's assignments on Sunday.
+You may work ahead but you may not work behind.weekly batches of 3 overall assignments weekly (batches of 3).
+For example, a "Wednesday" assignment released on Sunday evening is officially assigned on Wednesday and due on Friday.
+You can submit it before Friday but not after.

-*Warning:* adjustments are still being made!
+**Warning:** adjustments are still being made!

 | Reading   | Assignment     | Due&nbsp;(23:59) | Resources |
 |:----------|:---------------|:---------|:----------|